scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    :scale: 60
    :align: center

-.. topic:: References

-  ..
-[W1972] D. Wilson, Asymptotic" Properties of Nearest Neighbor Rules Using
-             Edited Data," In IEEE Transactions on Systems, Man, and Cybernetrics, vol. 2 (3), pp. 408-421, 1972.

-  ..
-[T1976] I. Tomek, "An Experiment with the Edited Nearest-Neighbor
-             Rule," IEEE Transactions on Systems, Man, and Cybernetics, vol.
-             6(6), pp. 448-452, June 1976.

 .. _condensed_nearest_neighbors:

 Condensed nearest neighbors and derived algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:class:`CondensedNearestNeighbour` uses a 1 nearest neighbor rule to iteratively decide if a sample should be removed or not [H1968]_.
+:class:`CondensedNearestNeighbour` uses a 1 nearest neighbor rule to iteratively decide if a sample should be removed or not :cite:`hart1968condensed`.
 The algorithm is running as followed:

 1. Get all minority samples in a set :math:`C`.
 2. Add a sample from the targeted class (class to be under-sampled) in